Zawaddie/The_NetEYE/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Special thanks to...
+Special thanks to my project partners

 ## Contact
-For any inquiries, please contact [engraced.tech.solutions@gmai.com].
+For any inquiries, please contact [engraced.tech.solutions@gmail.com].